 Yes.
 Simply wrap well and store in freezer bags.
 Alternatively layer up in plastic or glass containers with baking paper between the layers.
 Freeze for up to 3 months.

-More chocolate slices
+More easy chocolate slice recipes

 Ingredients (UK/Australia?
 Click below for grams/ml)